Sumana1008/Heart-Stroke-Prediction/README.md

 # Heart-Stroke-Prediction
-Prediction of heart disease in the patient
+Prediction of heart disease in the patient using machine learning techniques.